 When a child or young person makes a disclosure, use open questions such as 'Is everything alright?' or 'When did it happen? etc. Do not ask them leading questions such as 'It was Daddy that did this, wasn't it?'

 If a disclosure is being made, ask open questions to enable it to happen.
-However, once you have information that indicates abuse took place and that criminal offences may have been committed, you need to take action to refer it to the appropriate agencies (see Referrals Procedure).
+However, once you have information that indicates abuse took place and that criminal offences may have been committed, you need to take action to refer it to the appropriate agencies (see Contacts and Referrals Procedure).
 Support the child or young person in what they are telling you, but do not encourage detailed disclosures.

 You should tell the child or young person that you cannot keep the information they have given you confidential, and you should inform they what you need to do and who you need to tell.
 Reassure them that they have done the right thing by telling you, and that the abuse should now stop.

 At the earliest opportunity, make detailed records of what has been said and what action has been taken (see Section 7, Recording Information).